OSC/ondemand/SECURITY.md

 ## Comments on this Policy

-If you have suggestions on how this process could be improved please submit a ticket, open a [Discorse](https://discourse.osc.edu/) topic or open a pull request.
+If you have suggestions on how this process could be improved please submit a ticket, open a [Discourse](https://discourse.openondemand.org/) topic or open a pull request.

 ## Security Audits

-[Trusted CI](https://trustedci.org/), the NSF Cybersecurity Center of Excellence, conducted an in-depth vulnerability assessment of Open OnDemand, completing it in December 2018.
+, the NSF Cybersecurity Center of
+Excellence, conducted an in-depth vulnerability assessment of Open OnDemand, completing it in December 2018.
 This assessment included a careful review of the code, increasing our confidence in its security.
-The Ohio Supercomputing Center addressed the implementation issues (bugs) that were found during this review, producing a more robust revision of Open OnDemand.
+The Ohio Supercomputer Center addressed the implementation issues (bugs) that were found during this review, producing a more robust revision of Open OnDemand.

+The Open OnDemand core development team has had several engagements with [Trusted CI](https://trustedci.org/), the NSF Cybersecurity Center of Excellence.
+The first engagement was in 2018, during which Trusted CI conducted an in-depth vulnerability assessment and identified a few implementation issues that the Open OnDemand developers subsequently addressed.
+[A report of that 2018 engagement is available here.](https://openondemand.org/trustedci-2018) The next engagement was in early 2021 and had three objectives: (1) integrate security automation into DevOps flows; (2) transfer skills for vulnerability assessments; and (3) develop needed security policies, practices, and procedures.
+[A report of that 2021 engagement is available here.](https://openondemand.org/trustedci)